conqp/mcipc/README.md

 * `rconshell`: An interactive `RCON` shell.

 ### `rconclt`
 The script `rconclt` is an RCON client script to communicate with minecraft servers using the shell.
-`rconclt` can be configured INI-style in `/etc/mcipc.d/rcon.conf`:

 To invoke a pre-defined server configuration (see below):